ShuheiSakai/spring-webflux-sample/README.md

-# aws-sdk2-stream-sample
+# Spring WebFlux + DynamoDB Sample
-aws sdk for java 2.0 を使ったstreamのsample
+- get DynamoDB records as stream by using AWS SDK for Java 2.0 and Spring WebFlux